Mobile Testing with Appium: Ensuring Cross-Platform App Performance

 1. Client-Server Architecture:

-• Appium Server: The server is based on Node.js and interacts with the mobile device by receiving test commands in JSON format.
+• Appium Server: The server is entirely formed in Node.js and interacts with mobile devices by accepting test instructions in the JSON format.

-• Appium Client Libraries: You may write scripts in Java, Python, JavaScript, Ruby, and other programming languages with these libraries.
+• Appium Client Libraries: You may write the scripts in different programming languages such as Java, Python, JavaScript, Ruby, and the list is endless.

 3. No Need for App Modification: